The first book in the Tower and Hive series, published September 19, 1991.

 The book is divided in parts, detailing a part of the life of The Rowan (Rowan for short).
 Her childhood and youth, her time on Calisto, the Deneb part, and of course, the last part ;)

 You have to love and admire Rowan, she is such a great character, such a strong little girl to cope with everything that comes on her path.
-Her path is not easy, and often very lonely.
-With the small exception of her onetime summer fling, at 18.
+Her path is not easy, and often very lonely, until she meets Afra, a young Capellan boy who comes to work in her Tower.
+Afra also becomes her closest friend and confidant.
+But she is still lonely, longing for a soul mate.